Play this article via Text To Speech

 ASIN – Amazon Standard Information Number

 Amazon’s internal tracking identifier for each listing in their catalog.
 A 10-digit alphanumeric code identifying items for sale on Amazon.
 Simply put, ASIN is a product identifier unique to Amazon.
-ASINs can be searched for on Amazon to find product pages.
+You can search for ASINs on Amazon to find product pages.

 ASN – Advanced Shipment Notification